 Good nutrition is important for cancer patients.

 Nutrition is a process in which food is taken in and used by the body for growth, to keep the body healthy, and to replace tissue.
 Good nutrition is important for good health.
-Eating the right kinds of foods before, during, and after cancer treatment can help the patient feel better and stay stronger.
-A healthy diet includes eating and drinking enough of the foods and liquids that have important nutrients (vitamins, minerals, protein, carbohydrates, fat, and water) the body needs.
+A healthy diet includes foods and liquids that have important nutrients (vitamins, minerals, protein, carbohydrates, fat, and water) the body needs.

 Healthy eating habits are important during and after cancer treatment.

-Nutrition therapy is used to help cancer patients keep a healthy body weight, maintain strength, keep body tissue healthy, and decrease side effects both during and after treatment.
+A diet with a focus on plant-based foods along with regular exercise will help cancer patients keep a healthy body weight, maintain strength, and decrease side effects both during and after treatment.

 A registered dietitian is an important part of the healthcare team.